athultr1997/splitwise/README.md

 * Serializable is used extensively to resolve des/ser issues.
 * An Interceptor is used which intercepts all exceptions, prints a log and returns an error response.
 Therefore, we do not have to print a log when an exception occurs.
-* Greedy algorithm is used for settlement calculation.
-Discussed below.
 * Amount credited to the user is treated positive throughout the code.
 * In Splitwise, the balances that are settled with a user are not showed.
 Only the ones that are lent or owed is showed.